Studying the Impact of Virtuality-Dependent Nucleon Structure Modification on Spectator-Tagged Deep Inelastic Scattering: Formalism

 A number of inputs are needed both for the convolution model and for the GCF description of the light-cone decay function, and we have made some specific choices for the calculations in this work.
-First, for the free proton structure function, $F_2^p$, we have employed a parameterization (Eq.~7 of Ref.~\cite{H1:1995jgh}, with parameters given in Table 5) developed by the H1 Collaboration in a global fit to DIS data~\cite{H1:1995jgh}.
+First, for the free proton structure function, $F_2^p$, we have employed a parametrization developed by the HERMES Collaboration~\cite{HERMES:2011yno}, produced from a global fit to to DIS data, including some in Jefferson Lab kinematics, using the ALLM model (described in \cite{Abramowicz:1991xz, Abramowicz:1997ms}) .
 Second, for the ratio of free neutron to free proton structure functions, we have assumed the approximate form

 with parameter values $a=0.57,~b=2.2,~c=0.42.$, used by Segarra et al.~\cite{Segarra:2020plg}, which was a simplified description of the results of the analysis described in Ref.~\cite{Segarra:2019gbp}.
 This form is consistent with the results of the BoNUS~\cite{CLAS:2011qvj,CLAS:2014jvt} and MARATHON~\cite{JeffersonLabHallATritium:2021usd} experiments.